skorupcia/DigitalOcean_Highly_Available/README.md

 ## Droplet Delete

-   If you would like to delete droplets, simply switch state of "Probision Digitalocean droplest" from PRESENT to ABSENT and run playbook.
+   If you would like to delete droplets, simply switch state of "Provision Digitalocean droplets" from PRESENT to ABSENT and run playbook.

 ## TroubleShooting